yoalexandra/Elite-Self/README.md

 # Elite-Self
 Because of I wanted to build this application I started to learn iOS development.
-And still learning it while building that App!
 # What it is about

 I am developing this application  to help people make dream come true and  retrain the way they think and to think more positive things.Create good mind habits.